la10736/rstest/README.md

 }
 ```

 ## Complete Example

 All these features can be used together with a mixture of fixture variables,
-fixed cases and bunch of values.
+fixed cases and a bunch of values.
 For instance, you might need two
-test cases which test for panics, one for a logged in user and one for a guest user.
+test cases which test for panics, one for a logged-in user and one for a guest user.

 ```rust
 use rstest::*;